marabesi/testable/README.md

 The other option is the deployment mode, which uses the default file `docker-compose.yml`.
 There are two differences for this mode.
-The first one is that it runs without auto reloading once the source code is changed and the other one is that the documentation is built in the web app disribution rather than having its own service.
+The first one is that it runs without auto reloading once the source code is changed and the other one is that the documentation is built in the web app distribution rather than having its own service.

 ```
 docker-compose up